emma stone says her male co-stars take pay cuts for equality | read | i-D

 Financial parity isn't the only feminist issue under the mic in Battle of the Sexes.
 The match took place as the Supreme Court made the landmark Roe v.
 Wade decision that's now being questioned nearly a half-century later.
 And Stone's love interest in the film is the hairdresser who later outed King as a lesbian, causing her to lose lucrative contracts, a reminder that LGBTQ job discrimination is still an issue today.
 At least women are killing it on screen right now, if not on the pay roll.

-Topics:news, emma stone, battle of the sexes, pay gay, gender, hollywood, movies, culture
+Topics:news, film, culture, emma stone, ryan gosling, equality, pay gap, hollywood, feminist